-In 2008, Nick Roy (MIT), Russ Tedrake (MIT), Jun Morimoto (ATR) and Jan Peters founded the IEEE Robotics and Automation Society's Technical Committee on Robot Learning which won the 2010 Most Active Technical Committee Award.
-In 2009, Jan Peters and Andrew Y. Ng (Stanford) have edited a Special Issue on Robot Learning in the Autonomous Robots journal.
+Together with Nick Roy (MIT), Russ Tedrake (MIT), Jun Morimoto (ATR), Jan Peters founded the IEEE Robotics and Automation Society's Technical Committee on Robot Learning which won the Most Active Technical Committee Award.
+Jan Peters and Andrew Y. Ng (Stanford) have edited a Special Issue on Robot Learning in the Autonomous Robots journal.
 Jan Peters has been an Area Chair at Robotics: Science & Systems (R:SS), at the European Conference on Machine Learning (ECML), at the International Conference on Neural Networks (ICANN), at International Conference on Artificial Intelligence & Statistics (AIStats) and at Advances in Neural Information Processing Systems (NIPS).
-Since 2011, Jan Peters is an Associate Editor for the IEEE Transactions on Robotics and since 2013, Jan Peters is an action editor for the Journal of Machine Learning Research (JMLR).
+Jan Peters has been an Associate Editor for the IEEE Transactions on Robotics and Jan Peters is an action editor for the Journal of Machine Learning Research (JMLR) since 2013.

 Privately, Jan Peters enjoys Adventures, Sailing, and Skiing.